Permanent immigration pilot program for workers in food processing

 Your application must be complete to be processed.
 To be admissible, your application must include:

-- a copy of parts 1 and 2 of the permanent selection application form, depending on the stream under which you submit your application.
+- A copy of parts 1 and 2 of the permanent selection application form.
 The copy must be legible and complete;

 If any of these items are missing from your file, you will have 60 days to provide them.
 Otherwise, your application will be rejected.